 Many dogs we work with have varying degrees of anxiety and in case of certain breeds it quite disturbing to witness.
-For example, my favorite breed, the German Shepherd Dog is supposed to be unshockable by nature—based on the breed standard and origination.
-However,
+Fear in dogs is the one most common challenges we are contacted for.
+The reasons for this fear epidemic in dogs are multifold.

 Every dog has a threshold at which it fails to perform.
 There is always a breaking point.
 That can mean that distractions become too intense for a dog to still follow obedience commands.
 It can be that a fearful dog is getting too stressed and shuts down or blows up.